-Candidates apply online, sending in their supporting documents, and will be assessed on this basis by the Programme Director.
+Candidates apply online, sending in their supporting documents by post where appropriate, and will be assessed on this basis by the Programme Director.

 The seminar programme offers a broadly chronological survey of Western art from the late fifteenth century to the late twentieth, enabling students to place their own individual research within the broader context of developments in art history since the Renaissance.
 For those taking the course as Associate Students, this seminar programme may be enjoyed as a self-contained survey.

-For those engaged in the Master’s programme, however, the seminar series complements their individual research project; for at the heart of this MA is the close working relationship between student and supervisor.
-While the final thesis topic is chosen by the student and must be an independent work, it is the supervisor who offers advice on refining the topic (if necessary), on primary sources, on secondary reading, on research techniques and on writing the final text (which should be not less than 25,000 words).
-Supervisors and students will meet frequently throughout the year, and not less than twice a term; and the supervisor is always be the student’s primary contact for academic advice and support.
+For those engaged in the Master’s and the PhD programme, however, the seminar series complements their individual research project; for at the heart of this MA is the close working relationship between student and supervisor.
+While the final thesis topic is chosen by the student and must be an independent work, it is the supervisor who offers advice on refining the topic (if necessary), on primary sources, on secondary reading, on research techniques and on writing the final text (which should be no more than 25,000 words).
+Supervisors and students will meet frequently throughout the year, and not less than twice a term; and the supervisor is always the student’s primary contact for academic advice and support.

 The University’s Course Directors, students’ supervisors, and the Research Officer and Tutor for Graduate Students are available to discuss students’ post-graduation plans and how they may utilise most effectively the skills acquired during their studies.

 Please note that The University of Buckingham has four terms per year.
 The tuition fees quoted are for the degree (e.g. if you start a degree at Buckingham in January 2018, you will pay the same termly fee for the duration of your degree – you will not be affected by the price increase in September 2018).
 Students will pay the same termly fee for the duration of their studies, unless studies are interrupted and resumed later.
 The tuition fee quoted is therefore the total cost of the degree.